 "These bands are a godsend!!!
 After a hard lesson of advanced dressage I left the bands off my horse for a few hours whilst he dried off as he is a sensitive soul so I didn't want him to be rubbed!
 When I went back to him his legs were really filled and huge windgalls.
 I put the bands back on straight away and within an hour his legs were back to normal!"

-"I have a mid/heavy weight Irish cob mare who is 17yrs old and displays common symptoms with arthritis in her hocks.....
+"I have a mid/heavy weight Irish cob mare who is 17yrs old and displays common symptoms with issues in her hocks.....
 She wears StreamZ bands 24/7 unless being exercised.
 Her thick, water retention joints are greatly reduced, her windgalls are almost negligible and her zest for life tenfold.....
 Definitely never going back to bandages and cold hosing and supplements ...
 StreamZ all the way!!!"

 "We definitely noticed the windgalls got very soft at the beginning!
 They never went completely but there was definitely an improvement!!
 Aside from the Windgalls, these bands have had an amazing effect on Ozz's work!
 He is so much happier in his work, and even canters around the field of his own accord at times!!
 Very unlike my lazy warmblood!!!"